Course overview

 Course structure

-To complete the Bachelor of Construction Management (Honours), students must attain 32 credit points, which must include the following:
+To complete the Bachelor of Construction Management (Honours), students must pass 32 credit points, which include:

 The Bachelor of Construction Management (Honours) may be completed in less than four years by taking selected units in trimester 3.
 This also provides for greater flexibility in your studies.